xsj1984/VistaDream/README.md

 and feed the ```gf.ply``` to [SuperSplat](https://playcanvas.com/supersplat/editor) for visualization.

 ## 🔦 ToDo List
-- [ ] Fully check the repo.
-I have not yet fully checked whether the repo can run successfully on other machines.
 - [ ] Keep sky areas.
 The sky areas are deteced and removed at now for simplicity.
 - [ ] Release VistaDream with Grad-Geowizard depth inpainting.
 Only Depth Pro based method has been open-sourced at now because it is more streamlined.
 - [ ] An interactive interface may be developed.